sugarlabs/musicblocks/guide/README.md

 duration.
 Using tuplets makes it easy to create groups of notes that are not based on a power of 2.

 In the example above, three quarter notes&mdash;defined in the *Simple Tuplet* block&mdash;are played in the time of a single quarter note.
 The result is three twelfth notes.
+(This form, which is quite common in music, is called a *triplet*.
+Other common tuplets include a *quintuplet* and a *septuplet*.)

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/matrix9.svg'/>